Playing iRogue

 Want "spoilers" for iRogue?

-Consult Sterling Babcock's iRogue Keyguide. the flame flickers and fades
+Consult Sterling Babcock's iRogue Keyguide. you feel yourself slowing down